wuboy0307/go-gpdb/README.md

 ### Using Vagrant

++ Install HomeBrew on your Mac OS if not already installed, click on this [link](https://brew.sh/) for instruction on how to install brew.
-+ If not already installed, [download](http://download.virtualbox.org/virtualbox/5.1.22/VirtualBox-5.1.22-115126-OSX.dmg) and install VirtualBox or you can use brew to install virtual box using
++ If not already installed, [download](http://download.virtualbox.org/virtualbox/5.1.22/VirtualBox-5.1.22-115126-OSX.dmg) and install VirtualBox or you can use brew to install virtual box using the command

 ```
 brew cask install virtualbox